autotest/virt-test/README.rst

 Install the autotest-framework package, to provide the needed autotest libs.

-# yum --enable-repo=updates-testing install autotest-framework
+# yum --enablerepo=updates-testing install autotest-framework

 Execute the bootstrap script
 ------------------------